kgf/auto-transfer/README.md

 * rsync to actually move the bits
 * sqlite to keep track of the sessions
 * iw tools and other wireless tools
+* possibly Ruby since everything looks like a nail

 Useful Commands
 ---------------